amrita-pc/info-before-event/README.md

 ## Aim:
 - Capture tcpdump and strace information on both Master and Slave VMs prior to the Master rebooting the Slave

+This idea was adopted from RedHat's article on rolling packet captures along with tracing logs in logfiles.